jpylvanainen/.github/profile/README.md

 Welcome to the GitHub repository of the Cell Migration Lab!
 We are dedicated to understanding cell migration, focusing on cancer research.
 Our lab also develops image analysis tools to advance this field.

 ## About us
 The cell migration lab is located in Turku, Finland.
-The lab started in 2019 and is part of the Cell Biology department and the Center of Excellence in Cellular Mechanostasis at Åbo Akademi University.
-We are part of the Solution for Health research profile and INFLAMES Flagship.

-We are affiliated with Turku Bioscience Centre and use their core facilities for our research.
-In particular, we have access to state-of-the-art platforms related to genomics, zebrafish, proteomics, bioimaging, genome editing, and bioinformatics.
-Motivated students are always welcome to contact us!
+The lab started in 2019 and is part of the Cell Biology department at [Åbo Akademi University](https://www.abo.fi/en/).
+We are part of the Solution for Health research profile and [INFLAMES Flagship](https://inflames.utu.fi/).
+We are affiliated with [Turku Bioscience Centre](https://bioscience.fi/) and use their core facilities for our research.

+## Latest Research
+Discover our recent findings and publications: [Research](https://cellmig.org/featured-research/).

 ## Cell Migration Lab Software Projects